- This event has passed.

 TRANSPORT & LOGISTICS

-Students without a personal vehicle or not carpooling (we will organize a carpooling list a month before the start date) can take a bus (Greyhound/Trailways) to Placerville and an Uber to the site 20 minutes away.
-Students can fly into San Francisco or Sacramento.
+Students without a personal vehicle or not carpooling (we will organize a carpooling list a month before the start date) can take a bus (Greyhound/Trailways) to Redding or even fly in to the local airport.
+Students can also fly into San Francisco or Sacramento and take a bus or train from there.
 Usually all students can get rides from other students to the site from their home base (if in driveable distance) or from the closest city or town along the way.

 MEALS, ACCOMMODATIONS & WHAT ELSE TO BRING